eddiecorrigall/resume/latest.md

 *Environment:* Python, SQLAlchemy, Alembic, Postgres, Redis, Redis Queue, Memcached, Supervisor, Ansible, Bash, Tmux, Vim, Git, SOAP, REST API

-* A Jack of all trades engineer -- a mix of QA, DevOps, and Integration engineering
+* A mix of QA, DevOps, and Integration engineering

 * Secured long term revenue with our partnership with retailer grocers by handling all technical aspects of client services, including:
     * configuration and setup of production environments for new partners